 Show your child other children that are enjoying the dentist.
 If you show and help your child understand that the dentist isn’t a bad place they may feel better about being there.
 Most children only have fears of things they don’t know or understand so helping your child understand the process of the dentist may make a world of difference and should help you and your child’s first dental visit be a breeze.

 Visit Us Today

 Visit Snodgrass-King Dental Associates at one of our 5 locations across Middle Tennessee (Mt.
-Juliet, Hermitage, Franklin, and Cool Springs) to see if we can jump-start and be a resource in your child’s healthy dental lifestyle.
+Juliet, Murfreesboro, Spring Hill, Franklin and Cool Springs) to see if we can jump-start and be a resource in your child’s healthy dental lifestyle.
 If not, we can offer a variety of alternatives for not only children but adults.
 We can also address any orthodontic needs for children, teens, and adults.
 If you feel that this is an option for you we’d love to explore those and see what we can come up with.
 If you have any questions, we’d love to answer any of those, as well as help to find the best solution for all your dental needs.
 Call us today at (615) 771-1111.